 Any internal user accounts that you’re using would not be impacted, since the authentication (and password) is managed entirely by PaperCut.
 For the same reason, the built in ‘admin’ account would also not be impacted by any issues with the AD communication.

 Check the obvious stuff Is numlock or caps lock on?
-(We have to ask).
+(We have to ask.)
 Confirm the problem only affects domain-synced accounts.
 See if someone can authenticate with an internal user account, like the built-in admin (by logging into the user web interface, or printing through Mobility).
-If so, then the problem may only be affecting Windows Active Directory accounts.
+If so, then the problem might only be affecting Windows Active Directory accounts.
 Make sure the password for the account you’re testing with is absolutely correct.
 What happens when you reset the user’s password in Active Directory, and then copy/paste it into the user web interface login page?
 If this is impacting all logins or all authentication, we recommend running the PaperCut services (in this case the ‘PaperCut Application Server’ service) with a domain user account to see if security policies are blocking the ‘SYSTEM’ account used by PaperCut services by default.
 Further troubleshooting Make sure the Netlogon Service is running on the PaperCut server At least one customer let us know that domain users stopped being able to authenticate after they upgraded their Windows print server from 2012 to 2016.
-They were able to resolve the issue by following the steps in this Microsoft article on the netlogon service (see the ‘Resolution’ section, which highlights how to change the Netlogon service Startup type to Automatic, and make sure the service is then started).
+They were able to resolve the issue by following the steps in this Microsoft article on the netlogon service.
+(See the ‘Resolution’ section, which highlights how to change the Netlogon service Startup type to Automatic, and make sure the service is then started).

 The article also then recommends a server restart, even though not strictly required.

 Check the Windows Security Logs Check to see if Windows is handling the authentication requests at all.
-Open the Local Group Policy Editor: hit Start, type “gpedit.msc,“ and then select the resulting entry.
+Open the Local Group Policy Editor: hit Start, type gpedit.msc, and then select the resulting entry.

 Go to Local Computer Policy > Computer Configuration > Windows Settings > Security Settings > Local Policies > Audit Policy.
-In the right-hand pane, double-click “Audit logon events” then check Success and Failure then hit OK.
+In the right-hand pane, double-click Audit logon events.
+Check Success and Failure then click OK.
+To view these events, go to Event Viewer then Windows Logs > Security.
+A successful login attempt for PaperCut services should have four events in the log: If the authentication attempts don’t make it into the Security log, your client system is probably pointed at the wrong Domain Controller.

-Check the IP protocol settings on the App Server: Run ipconfig /all on the Application Server to determine if it’s pointed to the organization’s DNS IP.
-If the domain DNS IP is missing, then you’ll have a bad time establishing connections to the domain controller which will affect your ability to authenticate users via the Application Server.
+If the domain DNS IP is missing, then you’ll have a bad time establishing connections to the domain controller, which will affect your ability to authenticate users via the Application Server.

 Try running ‘nltest’ Run C:\Windows> nltest /sc_query:DOMAINNAME.COM